DaintyJet/VChat_GTER_EggHunter/README.md

 		fd.sendall(PAYLOAD)
 		print('Done!\nCheck the port 4444 of the victim.\nThis may take a few minuets!')
 	```
-      * First we send the bind shellcode packet, this is so the "egg" is staged in memeory for the EggHunter.
+      * First we send the bind shellcode packet, this is so the "egg" is staged in memory for the EggHunter.
-      * Then we send the EggHunter, once this is sent it should start scanning memeory.
+      * Then we send the EggHunter, once this is sent it should start scanning memory.
 Give this a few minuets and we should be able to connect to port 4444 on the target machine for a shell.
-9. Run your exploit program, it should be eqiuvlent to [exploit5.py](./SourceCode/exploit5.py), and you should see the following output.
+9. Run your exploit program, it should be equivalent to [exploit5.py](./SourceCode/exploit5.py), and you should see the following output.

 	<img src="Images/I31.png" width=600>

    * If you do not see this, the exploit may have failed.
 Restart VChat and try again!
    * This can be done against the VChat server attached to Immunity Debugger or against it as a standalone program.
 Due to resource limitations we tend to run it detached from the Immunity Debugger.

-10. After a few minuets we can use ```nc <IP> <Port>``` to connect to the server and aquire a shell as shown below
+10. After a few minuets we can use ```nc <IP> <Port>``` to connect to the server and acquire a shell as shown below

 	<img src="Images/I32.png" width=600>

 ## VChat Code
-Please refer to the [TRUN exploit](https://github.com/DaintyJet/VChat_TURN) for an explination as to how and why the TURN overflow exploits VChat's code.
+Please refer to the [TRUN exploit](https://github.com/DaintyJet/VChat_TURN) for an explanation as to how and why the TURN overflow exploits VChat's code.
 The following discussion on the ```DWORD WINAPI ConnectionHandler(LPVOID CSocket)``` function and the ```TRUN``` case will be on how we bypassed the zeroing of ```TurnBuf``` and the freeing of ```RecvBuf``` and why it was done the way we did it.

 Most exploitations of the original [Vulnserver](https://github.com/stephenbradshaw/vulnserver) use the fact it contains memeory leaks to preform the EggHunter attack.
 That is, the ```RecvBuff``` is allocated on the heap in the following manner: